ehu23/detect-me-server/README.md

 README

-This is the node server to the face finder AI web app.
+This is the node server to the face detecting AI web app.
 Express is used as a framework for node.
 Knex is used as the SQL query builder for the PostgreSQL database this is connected to.
+Currently deployed on: https://rocky-escarpment-90953.herokuapp.com, with the front end web app on: https://detect-me.herokuapp.com

 Some things to keep in mind: